GlennOu66304/Vue-ElementUI/client/src/doc/project.md

 0.Git ignore file add

-0.1 structure use the typescript project structure
+0.1 structure use the typescript project structure(mixiu fourm)

 1.page build, router build(App.js is responsible for the router)